 The Ohio State University: As part of our upcoming international collaboration, OSU’s Department of East Asian Languages and Literatures is currently offering two courses featuring our production of The Tenshu.
 Additionally, OSU’s Institute of Japanese Studies, Department of East Asian Languages and Literatures, Center for Languages and Literatures and East Asian Studes Center, hosted a lecture featuring our Japanese collaborator, Professor Hiromi Sakamoto of Kindai University entitled “Introducing Tenshu Monogatari – History, Diversity and Cultural Challenges of Japanese Performing Arts in a Democratic Context”.
 The lecture was very well attended and was an “exciting evening that marked an auspicious start of the IJS academic year!”
 Hajime Miyazaki, Acting Director/Institute for Japanese Studies

-Columbus State Community: Lastly, we are partnering with Columbus State Community Fall of 2015 to create an opportunity for their American Sign Language students to learn artistic interpretation.
-The students will interpret Wednesday December 2nd, 9th and 16th 7:30pm Holiday Hoopla shows in front of a live audience and receive feedback not only from their instructors but also the Shadowbox performance instructors on how to further engage the audience.
+Columbus State Community: Lastly, we partnered with Columbus State Community College during the Fall of 2015 to create an opportunity for their American Sign Language students to learn artistic interpretation.
+The students interpreted three Holiday Hoopla shows in front of a live audience and received feedback, not only from their instructors, but also the Shadowbox performance instructors on how to further engage the audience.

 Shadowbox Live® is proud of its accomplishments thus far, but we can do more.
 Our commitment to the Columbus community is strong and with local corporate support, together, we can implement additional programs that provide opportunities for our youth to be happy, successful, contributing members of our society. .